eugenetangkj/mood/README.md

 Keeping track of journal entries may seem similar to posts in Network and emails in Mail, but I feel that some similiarites are inevitable because web applications would need to keep track of information in some way or another.
 Hence, to set my journal entries apart, I allowed users to associate an emotion with the entry and upload an image.
 Emotions and images are unique to the concept of a journal entry which cannot be found in the Network and Mail projects.
 Furthermore, the selection of emotions is implemented as a radio button, which is not seen in previous projects as well.

 _mood_ offers a profile page but the profile page's features and functionality are distinctly different from that of Network.
 In Network, one can view his/her posts and the number of followers/following.
 I did my best to be different by choosing a different mode of visualisation when I choose to explore a pie chart to analyse information instead of simply displaying information retrieved from models.
-Also, there is a random element involved in _mood_ where the quote displayed is different everytime one visits the page.
+Also, there is a random element involved in the profile page of _mood_ where the quote displayed in it is different everytime one visits it.

 ### Complexity
 _mood_ is more complex because while it builds on the learning points from the previous projects, it has features that are created using knowledge not covered in CS50W.
 CS50W provided me with the foundations to independently explore more of Django and Javascript, but I had to learn how to incorporate the new knowledge with what I have learnt in CS50W.